mozilla/version-control-tools/docs/mozreview/reviewboard.rst

    When writing comments on reviews, Review Board allows you to open an *Issue*.

-   Issues are important comments that are explcitly tracked by Review Board.
+   Issues are important comments that are explicitly tracked by Review Board.

    When you view a review request, a table of issues is presented.
 This